jeremy9959/Math-2710-Fall-2019/Notes/StudyGuide3.md

 shows that $(0,\infty)$ and $(0,1)$ have the same cardinality and what's involved in proving this.

 In addition, the problems in 14.1 and 14.2 are relevant.

+## Gilbert and Vanstone

+Although we have primarily followed Hammack for this portion of the course, there are useful problems in Gilbert and Vanstone and you should be able to do the following problems from  Chapter 6, pp. 153-161:

+Problems 1-17, 24-28, 35, 37, 38, 41, 99, 100.

 ## Inverse functions